jonnyspicer/jonnyspicer.com/content/blog/2021/03/2021-03-20-old-site-new-home-ii-new-stuff.md

 ---
 After a week of checking that none of the basics seemed to be on fire after my migration to Hugo and AWS Amplify, today I had the chance to begin playing around with some of the CI/CD actions
 I mentioned in my previous post.
-I started off by trying to get a Python script to run during the Amplify build pipeline - the wordcount script that you can see [here.](https://github.com/jonnyspicer/jonnyspicer.com/blob/main/wordcount.py) It's a bit of a mess right now, but what it does is loop through all my posts, count how many words there are, and then update the homepage with the post count and the word count.
-I am quite confident that the word count it generates is more accurate than Hugo's built-in ```Page.FuzzyWordCount```, but it does mean that I have lost about 50000 words simply by counting them more accurately.
+I started off by trying to get a Python script to run during the Amplify build pipeline - the wordcount script that you can see [here.](https://github.com/jonnyspicer/jonnyspicer.com/blob/main/wordcount.py) It's a bit of a mess right now, but when executed it will loop through all my posts, count how many words there are, and then update the homepage with both the post count and the word count.
+I am quite confident that the word count it generates is more accurate than Hugo's built-in ```Page.FuzzyWordCount```, but it does mean that I've lost about 50,000 words simply by counting them more accurately.

-There are two options for running a Python script during an Amplify build, either to use a different build image with Python pre-installed or to install Python and any necessary dependencies every time the build is run.
+There are two options for running a Python script during an Amplify build; either to use a different build image with Python pre-installed or to install Python and any necessary dependencies in the build environment every time its run.
 Given I have virtually no experience with Docker I ruled out with the first option, and went for the second one, with the obvious drawback of slower build times.
 My ```amplify.yml``` looks as follows: